joejag/talk-mob_programming_and_lego/notes/parts/xp.md

  * Example: Simple: Write up a holiday rota, bring in a tidy for the stationary
  * Example: Complex: How do we stop getting distracted?

+# ADV - 10% days

+* Every second Friday folk could work on whatever they want
+* People work to different levels of perfection.
+Release valve.

 # ADVANCED - LEGO - TECH DEBT BRICKS

 * Realised the green column was not truthful.
 We spent a lot of time getting up to speed with the legacy code
+* Realised that around 25% of our time was spent just understanding the current code.

 # LEGACY story

-* Deleted 15% of the code base
+* Deleted 100k lines of the code base
 * Split domain services.
  * Split off commissions
  * Rewrite sales part